biomed-AI/GraphSite/README.md

 # Intro
 GraphSite is a novel framework for sequence-based protein-DNA binding site prediction using graph transformer and predicted protein structures from AlphaFold2.
-We recommend you to use the [web server](http://bio-web1.nscc-gz.cn/app/graphsite) of GraphSite if your input is small.
+We recommend you to use the [web server (new version)](http://bio-web1.nscc-gz.cn/app/graphsite) of GraphSite if your input is small.
 ![GraphSite_framework](https://github.com/biomed-AI/GraphSite/blob/master/IMG/GraphSite_framework.png)

 # System requirement